 The seven school buildings include a comprehensive high school housing grades 9 through 12, a sixth through eighth grade middle school and four elementary schools.
 One of the elementary buildings, Wellsville Elementary, has two buildings on its campus.
 The district is divided into four attendance areas for elementary enrollment.
 The elementary buildings are: Dillsburg Elementary, Northern Elementary, South Mountain Elementary and Wellsville Elementary.
 Additionally 50-60 students are enrolled and transported to the Cumberland-Perry Area Vocational Technical School for specialized vocational and technical courses.
 Programs for special needs students are provided in accordance with federal and state guidelines.
 Student Assistance programs are available at the high school and middle school levels.

-The total student population in 2018-2019 is 3,222 and has been growing at about 2% per year over the past ten years.
+The total student population in 2018-2019 is 3,222 and has remained stable over the past ten years.
 The building enrollments for the 2018-2019 school year are 1,002 in the high school, 792 in the middle school, 442 in Dillsburg Elementary, 314 in Northern Elementary, 456 in South Mountain Elementary, and 216 in Wellsville Elementary.
 Class sizes range from 10 to 28 students at the high school, 23-32 students in the middle school, and 14-27 per class at the elementary level.

 The District educational program is directed by an elected nine member school board responsible for determining and setting operational policies.
 The central office administration is comprised of a Superintendent, Assistant Superintendent, Assistant to the Superintendent for Administrative Services, Business Manager, Director of Special Services, Supervisor of Human Resources, Director of Buildings and Grounds, Director of Food Services, and a Director of Technology.
 Building leadership includes: a High School principal and two assistant principals, athletic director, a Middle School Principal and Assistant Principal and four elementary principals.

 With 245 professional employees and a support staff numbering 155, the School District is the largest employer in the seven municipalities it serves.
-Teachers range in experience from 1 to 49 years with an average experience factor of approximately 14 years.
 Over 50% of the professional staff has a Master’s Degree or better.
 The District maintains a comprehensive professional development program for its staff and encourages members to continuously update their teaching skills through available professional workshops, conferences and seminars.
 A negotiated agreement with the teachers is currently in effect for the years 2016-2021.